quarkiverse/quarkus-openapi-generator/README.md

 quarkus.openapi-generator.codegen.spec.petstore.additional-api-type-annotations=@org.test.Foo
 ```

-With it you will have the following result:
+With it, you will have the following result:

 ```java
 /* omitted */